 Individuals who play a significant part in protecting and regulating India’s food safety should not be allowed to also occupy central roles with ILSI, a front organization for companies that essentially peddle junk food and use front organizations to muddle science.
 Such dual roles constitute a serious conflict of interest, and if left unattended, can have the very real consequence of the food industry defining India’s policies on nutrition, food safety and obesity – as has been the case in China.

 Companies like Coca-Cola are slick operators with deep pockets that have no hesitation in paying to have their way.
 In 2006, when Coca-Cola was under pressure for causing water shortages in India, it hired a lobbyist, Deepak Talwar, whose “lobbying approach was to ensure, among other things, that every government or private study accusing the company of environmental harm was challenged by another study”, according to a report in the New York Times.

 The Indian government should exercise caution and act immediately cut such close linkages between the food industry – whose sole purpose is to increase shareholder profits by selling more products, however unhealthy or unsafe – and the government regulators, whose job is to regulate the food industry.

-Both B. Sesikaran and Debabrata Kanungo should be relieved of their duties with the FSSAI – India’s primary food regulatory institution – and replaced with independent experts with no conflicts of interest between private food corporations and public health.
+Both B. Sesikeran and Debabrata Kanungo should be relieved of their duties with the FSSAI – India’s primary food regulatory institution – and replaced with independent experts with no conflicts of interest between private food corporations and public health.

 Amit Srivastava works with Berkeley, California based India Resource Center on corporate accountability issues.